roma-glushko/roma-glushko.github.io/content/thoughts/buy-opensource-build/index.md

 but you may not be ready to put dollars into developing a full-fledged reliable search engine.
 After all, you are selling products, so may consider manufacturing and delivery as your core business.

 Another example could be infrastructure.
 These days almost no one is trying to build their own data centers (apparently, except [Basecamp](https://world.hey.com/dhh/why-we-re-leaving-the-cloud-654b47e0)).
-People go for buying some cloud capacities without a headache of thinking how to make it work efficiently and reliably.
+People go for buying some cloud capacities without the headache of thinking about how to make it work efficiently and reliably.

 While thinking about buying a solution, consider the following angles: